 HP Zink paper is known to be the most affordable out of all the options (works with all Zink compatible products), so if you’re on a strict budget, this is the way to go.

 - 2 x 3” Zink Paper

 Prynt Zink Paper

-Prynt offers a monthly subscription for their Zink paper, or you can purchase it one box at a time:
+Prynt created a printer that attaches to your smartphone.
+They offer a monthly subscription for their Zink paper, or you can purchase it one box at a time: